Social Learning Theory

 Bandura’s concept of self-efficacy has had a profound impact in the field of psychology.
 This influential concept pertains to an individual’s belief in their own capability to execute courses of action required to achieve specific goals.
 Such a belief can significantly influence the behaviors people choose to perform, how much effort they put forth, and how long they persevere in the face of obstacles.
 Bandura’s work has provided valuable insights into human motivation and behavior, shedding light on the intricate interplay between self-beliefs and the actions individuals take to attain their objectives.

 We gain confidence in probabilities of success by observing others.
 Observational learning is a major force in shaping our outcome expectations.
-Eli J. Finkel and Grainne Fitzsimons explain “people also look to the consequences of others’ actions to determine expectations of their own success” (Finkel and Fitzsimons, 2017).
-Bandura explains, “efficacy expectations determine how much effort people will expend and how long they will persist in the face of obstacles and adverse experiences” (1977, p.
+Eli J. Finkel and Grainne Fitzsimons explain that “people also look to the consequences of others’ actions to determine expectations of their own success” (Finkel & Fitzsimons, 2017).
+Bandura explains that “efficacy expectations determine how much effort people will expend and how long they will persist in the face of obstacles and adverse experiences” (Bandura, 1977, p.
 194).

 See Self-Efficacy for more on this topic